GenericMappingTools/gmt/doc_modern/rst/source/supplements/potential/earthtide.rst

 Description
 -----------

-Compute the three components of Earth tides as time-series or grids.
+Compute the three components of solid Earth tides as time-series or grids.
 Optionally compute also Sun and Moon position in lon,lat.
 The output can be either in the form of a grid or as a table printed to stdout.
 The format of the table data is:
 *time north east vertical* in units of meters.